Kiang: Taxonomy

 The eastern kiang is the largest subspecies; the southern kiang is the smallest.
 The western kiang is slightly smaller than the eastern and also has a darker coat.
 However, no genetic information confirms the validity of the three subspecies, which may simply represent a cline, with gradual variation between the three forms.

+Reports of fossil kiangs from the Pleistocene of the Yukon have been reidentified as Haringtonhippus francisci.
+Morphological evidence suggested that this species was a close relative of the asian wild asses, but molecular evidence shows that the two groups are widely separated.